In taking action on climate, this Arctic community wants to be a beacon to the world | CBC News

 Seventy-five-year-old Elizabeth Kaye lives here and says it is deeply changed.

-"I am excited to know that the caribou is here, but that excitement also changed for me because I waited so long and I should have already been done working with the caribou, all stored away and moving onto the next [task], which for me is ice fishing.
+"I am excited to know that the caribou is here," she said.
+"But that excitement also changed for me because I waited so long and I should have already been done working with the caribou, all stored away and moving onto the next [task], which for me is ice fishing.

 "But I can't go.
 The ice is not safe to go on.
 Way back, I used to go ice fishing in October.
 And here I am, still waiting."